 We all know that to be as healthy as we can possibly be we must adopt a healthy diet.
 As part of getting our bodies in the best possible shape eating healthy food and exercise can help us stay focused and be the best that we can be.
 This is extremely important when it comes to detoxing from drugs or alcohol.
 Doing a detox is more than just removing the toxins that have accumulated in the body.
 When an addict is in the process of the detoxification replacing those toxins with good nutrients can make a substantial difference in how well the recovery process goes.
 This post will look at the best foods to eat while you are detoxifying your body and getting healthy once again.
-If you need help detoxing, call one of the best substance abuse treatment centers in Columbus OH, Legacy Freedom.
+If you need help detoxing, call one of the best substance abuse treatment centers in Charlotte, NC, Freedom Detox.
 We can help you!

 Depending on whether you are detoxing from alcohol or drugs your body will more than likely have specific nutritional deficiencies.
 In order to regain your health, it will be a good idea to research and study which vitamins and minerals your body will need for your particular case.